JosephLai241/URS/README.md

 This block of credentials is found on lines 15-19.

+# Some Linux Tips

+- **Alias**
+  - If you do not want to type out the path to your Python3.6 every time you run the program, you can create an alias by adding a line in your .bashrc.
+  - `alias python3.6='/usr/bin/python3.6'`
+  - I named the alias "python3.6" and set the path to where my Python3.6 is located.
+Your Python3.6 may be located elsewhere.
+Use `which python3.6` to get the path to where it is installed on your machine.
+  - Now you will only have to prepend `python3.6` to run the scraper.
+    - `python3.6 scraper.py ...`

+- **`./`**
+  - You can even further simplify running the program by making the program executable.
+  - `sudo chmod +x scraper.py`
+  - Make sure the shebang at the top of scraper.py matches the location in which your Python3.6 is installed.
+Again, you can use `which python3.6` to check.
+The default shebang is `#!/usr/bin/python3.6`.
+  - Now you will only have to prepend `./` to run the scraper.
+    - `./scraper.py ...`
+  - Troubleshooting
+    - If you run the scraper with `./` and are greeted with a bad interpreter error, you will have to set the fileformat to UNIX.
+I did this using Vim.
+      - `vim scraper.py`
+      - `:set fileformat=unix`
+      - `:wq!`

 # Screenshots / Walkthrough

 First, you will have to provide your own Reddit credentials in this block of code.